Losant/losant-docs/docs/workflows/accessing-payload-data.md

 *   JSON containing string helpers for keys or values. e.g. `{"month": "{{format date 'MMMM'}}" }`
 *   A single reference to a property on an object whose value is an object. e.g. `{{foo.bar}}`

-Your entire input will run through Handlebars and the Losant-provided helpers. **After evaluation, the result must be valid JSON.** Because of this, any string value being output by a string template should be wrapped in double quotes, like so: `{ "foo": "{{data.aStringProp}}" }`.
+Your entire input will run through Handlebars and the Losant-provided helpers. **After evaluation, the result must be valid JSON.** Because of this, there are a few things to keep in mind when using string templates within your JSON templates:

+*   Any string value being output by a string template should be wrapped in double quotes, like so: `{ "foo": "{{data.aStringProp}}" }`.
+*   Any boolean or number value being output by a string template should **not** be wrapped in quotes, unless you want the value passed as a string: `{ "foo": {{data.aNumberProp}} }`.
+*   Any objects or arrays being referenced by a string helper should always use the `jsonEncode` Handlebars helper to ensure that all string values are wrapped in quotes and all objects print as valid JSON: `{ "anObject": {{jsonEncode data.anObjectProp}} }` or `{ "anArray": {{jsonEncode data.anArrayProp}} }`.

 ### Examples